Marie Laforêt: Early life and education

+Career

 1960s

-Her career began accidentally in 1959 when she replaced her sister at the last minute in a French radio talent contest Naissance d'une étoile (birth of a star) and won.
-Director Louis Malle then cast the young starlet in the film he was shooting at the time, Liberté, a project he finally abandoned, making Laforêt's first appearance on screen her turn opposite actor Alain Delon in René Clément's 1960 drama Plein Soleil.
+Her career began accidentally in 1959 when she replaced her sister at the last minute in the French radio talent contest Naissance d'une étoile (Birth of A Star) and won.
+Noticed then by Raymond Rouleau, she attended his theater classes as Director Louis Malle cast the young starlet in Liberté, the film he was shooting at the time but which he finally abandoned.
+Therefore, Laforêt first notably appeared onscreen opposite actor Alain Delon in René Clément's 1960 drama Plein Soleil (Purple Noon).

+After this opportunities came to her rapidly.
+The original soundtrack of her second film, 1961's Saint Tropez Blues, where she sang the title song accompanied by her childhood friend Jacques Higelin at the guitar was released in 1960.
+Her first musical hit was 1963's Les Vendanges de l'Amour.

-After this film she became very popular and interpreted many roles in the 1960s.
-She married director Jean-Gabriel Albicocco, who cast her in some of his own works, including La Fille aux Yeux d'Or (The Girl with the Golden Eyes), based on the Balzac story, which would become her nickname.
+In 1961 her new husband, director Jean-Gabriel Albicocco, cast her in La Fille aux Yeux d'Or (The Girl with the Golden Eyes) based on the Balzac story, the source of her nickname, and in 1963 cast her Le Rat d'Amérique, based on the Jacques Lanzmann 1956 novel of the same name.
+She gained hit "Manchester Et Liverpool" in 1966.

-In her second film, Saint Tropez Blues, accompanied by a young Jacques Higelin at the guitar, she sang the title song and immediately started releasing singles, her first hit being 1963's Les Vendanges de l'Amour.
+1970s

+By the end of the 1960s Laforêt had become a rather distinctive figure in the French pop scene.
 Her songs offered a more mature, poetic, tender alternative to the light, teenage yé-yé tunes charting in France at the time.
 Her melodies borrowed more from exotic folk music, especially South American and Eastern European, than from contemporary American and British pop acts.
-Laforêt worked with many important French composers, musicians and lyricists, such as André Popp and Pierre Cour, who provided her with a panoply of colorful, sophisticated orchestral arrangements, featuring dozens of musical instruments and creating a variety of sounds, sometimes almost Medieval, Renaissance or Baroque, other times quite modern and innovative.

-With businessman Judas Azuelos, a Moroccan Jew of Sephardic descent, she had two children, a daughter and a son.
-The daughter, Lisa Azuelos, is a French director, writer, and producer, who made a film about another famous French singer, Dalida, in 2017.

-1970s

-At the end of the 1960s, Laforêt had become a rather distinctive figure in the French pop scene.
-Her music stood out, perhaps too much for her new label CBS Records, which expected of her more upbeat, simpler songs.
-She was interested in making more personal records, but finally gave in.
-Although her most financially successful singles ("Viens, Viens", a cover of the German hit ″Rain Rain Rain″, and "Il a neigé sur Yesterday", a ballad about the break-up of the Beatles) were released in the 1970s, Laforêt progressively lost interest in her singing career, moving to Geneva, Switzerland in 1978, where she opened an art gallery and abandoned music.
+Her music stood out, perhaps too much for her new label CBS Records, which favored upbeat, simple songs.
+She was interested in making more personal records but finally gave in.
+Although her most financially successful singles ("Viens, Viens", a cover of the German hit ″Rain Rain Rain″, and "Il a neigé sur Yesterday", a ballad about the break-up of the Beatles) were released in the 1970s, Laforêt progressively lost interest in her singing career, moving to Geneva, Switzerland in 1978 where she opened an art gallery and abandoned music for the time being.
+Laforêt had worked with many important French composers, musicians and lyricists, such as André Popp and Pierre Cour, who provided her with a panoply of colorful, sophisticated orchestral arrangements, featuring dozens of musical instruments and creating a variety of sounds, sometimes almost Medieval, Renaissance or Baroque, other times quite modern and innovative.